getwebstack/validate-gws-package-name/README.md

-# validate-npm-package-name
+# validate-gws-package-name

-Give me a string and I'll tell you if it's a valid `npm` package name.
+Give me a string and I'll tell you if it's a valid `gws` package name.

 This package exports a single synchronous function that takes a `string` as input and returns an object with two properties: